chris17453/ttygif/README.md

 ttygif moves all trailing unformed escape codes to the next event. the gif techincal minimum for internal delays is 1ms.
 I default to 3ms.
 Testing shows various applications randnomly do not obey values from 1ms to  10ms.

-## Compatability issues...
-Maybe I'm wrong.

-When your cursor is on the last position of the screen, any printed character causes a wrap, which initiates a scroll up, unless auto wrap mode is on (DECAWM).

-I've noticed that asciicast deems to always operate in autowrap mode.
-If the cursor is on the bottom right most position, and you write a character to that position, the cursor does not autowrap and cause scroll.
-It should unless DECAWM is on.

-So far its a harmess hack, but we will see.

-I"ll keep testing, and If I find this a asciicast issue, I'll put in an override mode for those files only.